-Professional Certificate Programs & Scholarships
+Certificate Programs & Scholarships

 Decorative: an oil painting of a diverse group of people sitting in a circle

-Home / Professional Certificate Programs & Scholarships
+Home / Certificate Programs & Scholarships

-As a part of its mission to expand access to Restorative Justice Education, the National Center on Restorative Justice currently provides scholarships to the University of San Diego’s Professional Certificate in Restorative Justice Facilitation and Leadership program and the Vermont Law & Graduate School Professional Certificate in Restorative Justice program.
+As a part of its mission to expand access to Restorative Justice Education, the National Center on Restorative Justice currently provides scholarships to the University of San Diego’s Professional Certificate in Restorative Justice Facilitation and Leadership program and the Vermont Law & Graduate School Graduate Certificate in Restorative Justice program.
 Learn more about each program below.

 The Professional Certificate in Restorative Justice Facilitation and Leadership at the University of San Diego is for mid-career professionals wishing to deepen their understanding of restorative justice, become skillful restorative facilitators, and lead efforts to implement restorative justice programs and policies in their work.
 This three-course program provides a comprehensive introduction to restorative justice facilitation and leadership through asynchronous online coursework, a skill building intensive, and a practicum experience where you will be connected to a community of practice and paired with a restorative mentor in your field of interest.